 Iceland profile - Media

-National radio and TV is provided by the Icelandic National Broadcasting Service (RUV), a public-service broadcaster owned by the state.
+National public radio and TV is provided by the Icelandic National Broadcasting Service (RUV), which is owned by the state.

-In 2010, Iceland passed legislation which it said would give greater protection to journalists and their sources than any other such law in the world.
-The WikiLeaks website helped to draft the law.
+Legislation passed in 2010 aims to give greater protection to journalists and whistleblowers than any other such law in the world.

 - Morgunbladid - morning daily

 - DV - evening daily

 - Baejarins besta - West Fjords local news

 - Stundin - news site, known for investigative reporting

 - Kjarninn - website known for news analysis

 - Icelandic National Broadcasting Service - operates public network Sjonvarpid